goblivend/Advent-of-code/2023/README.md

 Nevertheless, I managed to use better imports, Sets, Maps

 Also, from now on, I will try to have only 3 functions : `parseInput`, `part1` and `part2` like haskell master @Sheinxy.
 I feel like these functions would be similar to `public` things in languages like Java, C# and others, for which a good practice is to keep things `private` aas much as possible.

+### Day 6

+Well today's challenge should have been day1's honestly it was the most straight forward exercise

+I'm wondering if it would have been possible to do on paper using only maths

+Well Actually did the math version in haskell for it to run sub 1s and was even easier than I though